galaxyxtwo/viewIpfsAnalytics/README.md

 Display analytics for IPFS content by querying the [Leto Analytics api](https://letodev.gitbook.io/getting-started/documentation/analytics-rest-api).
 No login required.

-viewIpfsAnalytics is for communities who use [Leto Analytics](https://leto.gg/) to server content to end users.
+viewIpfsAnalytics is for communities who use [Leto Analytics](https://leto.gg/) to serve content to end users.
 This tool gives end users the opportunity to view the analytics for their IPFS content!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).